fMBN-E: Efficient Unsupervised Network Structure Ensemble and Selection for Clustering: Unsupervised Network Structure Selection

 \subsection{MBN-SD: Ensemble selection with distribution divergence criteria}

-When the number of classes $c$ is unknown, we prefer MMD, which is a common distribution divergence criterion in unsupervised domain adaptation, for evaluating the distribution divergence between the outputs of MBN-E and its MBN base models.
+MBN-SD adopts MMD, which is a common distribution divergence criterion in unsupervised domain adaptation, to evaluate the distribution divergence between the outputs of MBN-E and its MBN base models.
+See Appendix C of the Supplementary Material for the detailed derivation of MMD.